FiwareAtSupCom/3P_nrj_monitor/README.md

 The data we will use is:

-* activeEnergyImport: Active energy imported i.e. consumed per phase.
+* totalActiveEnergyImport:Total energy imported i.e. consumed.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 Units:'kilowatt hour'

+* totalReactiveEnergyImport:Total energy imported i.e. consumed (with regards to fundamental frequency reactive power).
+The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
+Units:'kilovolt-ampere-reactive-hour.'

+* totalActiveEnergyExport: Total energy imported i.e. consumed .
+The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
+Units:'kilowatt hour'

+* totalReactiveEnergyExport:  Total fundamental frequency reactive energy exported.
+The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
+Units:'kilovolt-ampere-reactive-hour'

 * dateObserved: Date and time of this observation represented by an ISO8601 UTC format.
 It can be represented by an specific time instant or by an ISO8601 interval to separate attributes `dateObservedFrom`,`dateObservedTo`